PHuhn/NSG.PrimeNG/README.md

 # NSG.PrimeNG
 ## Overview
-This solution contains three .Net projects as follows:
+This solution contains .Net projects as follows:
-- A collection of support helper library (NSG.Library.Helpers),
+- A collection of support functions for PrimeNG (NSG.Library.PrimeNG)
-- A simple in memory logging and logging interface (NSG.Library.Logger),
-- An e-mailing utility (NSG.Library.EMail).

 ## The libraries
 ### NSG.PrimeNG.LazyLoading

-### NSG.PrimeNG.LazyLoading
+NSG.PrimeNG.LazyLoading is a project of in support of TurboTable lazy and filter features.
+This allows for remote pagination, filtering and sorting.

-### NSG.Library_Tests
+### NSG.PrimeNG.LazyLoading_Tests
-NSG.Library_Tests is a project of unit tests for the three libraries.
+NSG.PrimeNG.LazyLoading_Tests is a project of unit tests for the LazyLoading library.
-One can view the tests for an example in using the functions.
-Also, check the AppSetting in the app.config for various configuration setting.

 ### Docs
 The Sandcastle project files for creating HTML compiled help files.